SourCherries/auto-face-align/results/README.md

 <!-- expression = ["an", "ca", "di", "fe", "ha", "ne", "sa", "sp"] -->

 Distributions of landmarks (red ellipses) overlaid on mean of GPA-aligned images of emotionally expressive faces.
 Unlike in the previous figure, alignments for these faces were based only on eye landmarks.
-[a to h] corresponds to anger, CA, disgust, fear, happy, neutral, sad, and surprised for closed mouth expressions.
-There was only 1 face available for closed-mouth surprise so that category has been excluded. [i to p] corresponds to anger, CA, disgust, fear, happy, neutral, sad, and surprised for open mouth expressions.
+[a to h] corresponds to anger, calm, disgust, fear, happy, neutral, sad, and surprised for closed mouth expressions.
+There was only 1 face available for closed-mouth surprise so that category has been excluded. [i to p] corresponds to anger, calm, disgust, fear, happy, neutral, sad, and surprised for open mouth expressions.

 ***TO DO***
-What is CA?
-Reference for NIMSTIM?
 Comments on results for NIM?

 ## References
->Gao, W., Cao, B., Shan, S., Chen, X., Zhou, D., Zhang, X., & Zhao, D. (2008).
-The CAS-PEAL large-scale Chinese face database and baseline evaluations.
-IEEE Transactions on Systems, Man, and Cybernetics-Part A: Systems and Humans, 38(1), 149–161.

 >Burton, A. M., White, D., & McNeill, A. (2010).
 The Glasgow Face Matching Test.
 Behavior Research Methods, 42(1), 286–291. https://doi.org/10.3758/BRM.42.1.286

 >Fysh, M. C., & Bindemann, M. (2018).
 The Kent Face Matching Test.
 British Journal of Psychology, 109(2), 219–231. https://doi.org/10.1111/bjop.12260

+>Gao, W., Cao, B., Shan, S., Chen, X., Zhou, D., Zhang, X., & Zhao, D. (2008).
+The CAS-PEAL large-scale Chinese face database and baseline evaluations.
+IEEE Transactions on Systems, Man, and Cybernetics-Part A: Systems and Humans, 38(1), 149–161.

+>Tottenham, Nim, James W. Tanaka, Andrew C. Leon, Thomas McCarry, Marcella Nurse, Todd A. Hare, David J. Marcus, Alissa Westerlund, BJ Casey, and Charles Nelson.
+“The NimStim Set of Facial Expressions: Judgments from Untrained Research Participants.”
+Psychiatry Research 168, no. 3 (August 15, 2009): 242–49. https://doi.org/10.1016/j.psychres.2008.05.006.